Budget 2015 Ė Supporting Jobs, Supporting Families

 Alberta Transportation provides a safe and efficient transportation system to support Albertaís growing population and economy.
 As part of that work, the Government of Alberta has prepared a submission to the Canada Transportation Act (CTA) Review Panel to ensure Alberta is well-positioned to compete in global markets, now and in the future.
 The submission considers Alberta priorities affected by the CTA, including the national transportation systemís capacity to respond to evolving market conditions, multi-modal transportation of our major exports, strategic gateways and corridors, safe movement of goods, and accessibility for people with disabilities.

-Take a look at the final leg of the Calgary Ring Road
+Take a look at the Calgary Ring Road

-The Government of Alberta is continuing planning for the much anticipated final section of the Calgary Ring Road.
+The Government of Alberta is continuing planning for the southwest section of the Calgary Ring Road.
 Residents can now take a closer look at the future with the release of new planning drawings of the roadway and interchanges, current aerial photos of the route and an update on next steps as the project moves closer to shovels in the ground.